xuejianma/Progresspanel/README.md

 * total: the total number of iterations for the task.
 * task: the task function to be run in a loop.
 * title: the title of the progress panel.
+* display_time_left: a bool to determine whether to display the remaining time in the status label, default to True.
 * verbose: whether to print status updates to the console.

 ### set_total(total)